Appsilon/ui-styleguide/README.md

 The goal of this document is to create beautiful and coherent style guide for Shiny apps, R markdown report and charts made by Appsilon.

-Minimum plan is to have: \* color pallets \* functions styling ggplots and plotly
+Minimum plan is to have: \* color palettss \* functions styling ggplots and plotly

 Nice to have: \* ggplot theme

 What we need?
 -------------

-Color pallets - 2 color pallets: 1 continuous data, 2 categorical data Charts theme - ggplot and plotly
+Color palletss - 2 color paletss: 1 continuous data, 2 categorical data Charts theme - ggplot and plotly

 ### Theme